mike-ward/mike-ward.github.io/tweetz.md

 title: Tweetz
 ---

 Tweetz is a Windows 10 desktop twitter client.
-It's minimal design mimics gadget style applications.
-I use it to monitor current events and announcements in the developer community.
+Its minimal design mimics gadget style applications.
+I use it to monitor current events and follow others in the developer community.

 [Download](https://github.com/mike-ward/tweetz/releases/lastest).